 Given that there are no significant topographic or geologic features in the project area, and that the area has been previously disturbed by dock construction and dredging, the alternatives under consideration (including No Action) would result in negligible to minor and temporary adverse effects to topography, geology, and soils.
-Further, such minor or negligible impacts would not result in any unacceptable impacts.
+Further, such minor or negligible impacts would not result in any unacceptable impacts; the proposed actions are consistent with the Decision Making Requirements of 1.4.7.1 of NPS Management Policies (2006).
 Because these effects are minor or less in degree and would not result in any unacceptable impacts, this topic is dismissed from further analysis in this document.